 - There’s no need to shop around for the best deal from an assortment of stand-alone Australian travel insurers.
 Credit card Travel Insurance is what it is.

-- Credit card Travel Insurance isn’t automatic – you have to activate it by spending a specified portion of your travel costs on the card.
+- Most credit card Travel Insurance isn’t automatic – you have to activate it by spending a specified portion of your travel costs on the card.
 If you forget to do this, you’re not covered.

-- Expect to pay a considerably higher excess with Travel Insurance provided through a credit card as opposed to a stand-alone policy.
+- You may need to pay a considerably higher excess with Travel Insurance provided through a credit card as opposed to a stand-alone policy.
 If you have to make a claim, these higher excess charges could cost you more than you would have paid by taking a comparable stand-alone policy.